 Step 2: Dry the Seeds

-Place the collected seed heads of each type separately between sheets of newspaper.
-Keep them in a shady place for a few days to dry further.
+Separate each type of seed and then place them between sheets of newspaper.
+Keep them in a shady spot for a few days to continue drying out.

 Step 3: Separate the Seeds

 Separating the seeds is called threshing.
 Some seeds may come out of their pods on their own or when you shake them inside a paper bag.
-Examples of separation methods include the following:
+It's good to know the different kinds of threshing so you're ready for all the scenarios.

-• For marigolds and zinnias, you should open up the seed head manually to get the seeds.
+- For marigolds and zinnias, open up the seed head manually to get the seeds.
 You can find the seeds among the other flimsy material called chaff since the seeds will be mostly darker or plumper than the rest.

-• For small seeds of amaranth and celosia, rubbing between the hands or crushing with a rolling pin may be necessary to separate the seeds.
+- For the small seeds of amaranth and celosia, you may need to rub them between your hands or crush them with a rolling pin to actually get to them.

 Step 4: Clean the Seeds